tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/acceptance-testing.md

 * [x] create the feature file (mailer.feature)

-For this example scenario we want to ensure that invalid values are caught before they are sent to the SendGrid API.
-We start off with one valid payload which will mak it throough our validation but will be 'caught' before actually being sent.
-The rest of the cases have on missing or incorrect field per test.
+In this example we want to ensure that any invalid values are caught before they are sent to the SendGrid API.
+We start off with one valid payload which will make it through our validation but will be 'caught' by our final mock before actually being sent.
+The rest of the cases have on missing or incorrect field per test and should be 'caught' **before** trying to call SendGrid and getting to our final mock.

 {% code title="mailer.feature" %}
 ```gherkin